Superior Business Solutions Achieves ISO 9001:2008 Certification

 So, as you can see, it is no simple task to qualify for ISO 9001:2008 certification.
 But it is fortunate, indeed, that many of our business practices already in place at Superior Business Solutions gave us a good “head start.”
 Seems pretty logical to me.
 A company that promises to provide valuable assistance to other organizations in adding efficiency and ROI to their printing and promotional product needs ought to have its own proverbial ducks in a row pretty well.
 We did.
 And now we do even better.

-For more about the quality management principles set forth by ISO, look here.
-If you are just curious, and have any questions about our experience going through the certification process – or what this all might mean to you as a current or future Superior customer, let me know.
+If you are just curious and have any questions about our experience going through the certification process – or what this all might mean to you as a current or future Superior customer, let me know.
 I’m always happy to help.